chiragkyal/enhancements/enhancements/cert-manager/trust-manager-controller.md

 - Automatic cleanup of Configmaps created to support `DefaultCAPackage` option, when this field is toggled or TrustManager CR is deleted.

-- For TechPreview, the `targetNamespaces` option (which limits which namespaces trust-manager can write Bundle targets to) will not be configurable. trust-manager will be allowed to write to all namespaces by default.
-This option may be evaluated for GA release if required.
+- For TechPreview, the `targetNamespaces` option will not be configurable.
+This option controls which namespaces trust-manager has RBAC permissions to write Bundle targets to.
+By default, trust-manager can write to all namespaces.

+  Users can still use `namespaceSelector` in Bundle CRs to filter target namespaces, but cannot restrict the RBAC-level permissions.
+This option may be evaluated for GA release.